rosshpayne/ODTM/README.md

 * Self installing

-The DOM-server is responsible for installing your package code, representing the repeatable tasks in an operation, and associated state table across each DOM-client associated with each operation during the initialisation phase of each operation execution.
+The DTM-server is responsible for installing your package code, representing the repeatable tasks in an operation, and associated state table across each DTM-client associated with each operation during the initialisation phase of each operation execution.

 * secure implementation

-The DOM repository and runtime operations are conducted in their own dedicated database schemas which follow minimum privileges model.
-The DOM server schema has privileges to maintain the repository while each remote instance has a DOM schema with sufficient privileges (usually at a DBA level) to perform the database operations required.
+The DTM configuration repository and runtime operations are conducted in their own dedicated database schemas which should follow a minimum privileges model.
+The DTM server schema has privileges to maintain the repository while each remote instance has a DOM schema with sufficient privileges (usually at a DBA level) to perform the database operations required.

 * a single code repository for your database packages.

 All your pacakges are installed or upgraded on the DOM repository only.
-At runtime DOM will remotely copy the relevant package to each database instance involved in the operation.
+At runtime DTM will remotely copy the relevant package to each database instance involved in the operation.
 Note: the repository holds only the package code not any of its dependent objects.

 * central runtime logging of your operation down to the SQL level

-Each operation generates detailed logging back to the central DOM-server down to the SQL level.
+Each operation generates detailed logging back to the central DTM-server down to the SQL level.
 Such metrics include the execution time for the operation, its tasks and associated SQL, status of each, the SQL text and number of parallel threads used and number of rows processed where appropriate.

 * Simple Framework

-DOM's framework requires that for each operation you must create a "state" table and define three stored procedures in your operatino package.
+DTM's framework requires that for each operation you must create a "state" table and define three stored procedures in your operatino package.
 The table is used to hold operation state between execution of each repeatable task defined in the operation package.
 The three manadatory procedures are: